shashwat9kumar/Automated-CI-Maven-project-with_Jenkins-and-Github/README.md

 ### Steps Followed:
 * Project pushed on github
 * Github Automatically invokes the jenkins server
-* Jenkins server builds the project
+* Jenkins server picks up and builds the project